sneedcat/gpt4tg/README.md

 BOT_TOKEN is your bot token from Bot Father

-If you want to use WalframAlpha plugin, you will need to create an app at https://products.wolframalpha.com/api/ and set WOLFRAMALPHA_APP_ID in the example.env to the APP_ID of your Wolfram apllication.

-After that, rename example.env into .env.

 Install all the packages running ```pip install -r requirements.txt```(may change based on your python version, settings and os.)

 Now run main.py with ```python3 main.py```(may change based on your python version, settings and os.)